hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

 1. At node startup
     - read all rosters, `TssMessageTransactions`, and `TssVoteTransactions` from the state.
     - If a candidate roster exists and has sufficient votes to be adopted, rotate the rosters.
+        - If the Ledger ID in the votes is new, add a new ledger id entry into the history in the state.
     - send the active roster to the `TssMessageCreator` and `TssMessageValidator`.
     - If it exists, send the candidate roster to the `TssMessageCreator` and `TssMessageValidator`.
     - send all `TssMessageTransactions` to the `TssMessageValidator`.